Control 1.17: Endpoint Data Loss Prevention (Endpoint DLP)

 Key Configuration Points

-- Set endpoint actions per zone: Audit, Block with override, or Block (no override)
+- Set endpoint actions per zone (Audit, Block with override, or Block) on each DLP rule's Devices location.

-- Network DLP: Configure Microsoft Entra Global Secure Access security profiles to enforce DLP on network traffic to unmanaged AI applications
+- Configure Microsoft Entra Global Secure Access security profiles with DLP policy linkage to enforce data protection on network traffic to unmanaged AI and cloud services, providing coverage for unmanaged devices and BYOD.

 Zone-Specific Requirements